nehalsinghmangat/pykal/README.md

 To get started, or to explore what this framework has to offer, click here: [Quickstart](https://pykal.readthedocs.io/en/latest/quickstart_index.html).

-For a 3-minute video describing the motivation behind this framework and ideas for its future, click here: [video](video).
+For a 17 second video describing this framework's intended workflow for, please click here: [video](https://pykal).

 ---
 ## Turtlebot: A journey of four steps